MicrosoftDocs/powerapps-docs/powerapps-docs/teams/import-solution-in-teams.md

     ![Select Browse](media/teams-import-solution.png)
 1. Locate the compressed (.zip) file that contains the solution you want to import, select **Open**, and then select **Next**.
 1. Review the items that you want to import.
    - If you are importing an unmanaged solution, you can select the item that you want to import into your team.
-It’s recommended to keep the default selection and import all of items.
+We recommend that you keep the default selection and import all of the items.
 This helps ensure that all items and their dependencies are imported.
-Importing will fail if you exclude an item that is not already in the team and if another item in the import is dependent on it.
+Import will fail when you exclude an item that is not already in the team and another item in the import is dependent on it.
    - If you are importing a managed solution, all the items will be imported.

    ![Choose items to import](media/import-customizations.png)
 1. Depending on the components in the solution, you might be prompted for additional information when you select **Next**.
    - If your solution contains connection references, you’ll be prompted to select the connections you want.
 If a connection does not already exist, create a new one.
    - If your solution contains environment variables, you'll be prompted to enter values.
 You will not see this page if values are already present in your solution or the target environment.
 1. Select **Import**.